JasonFreeberg/AmazonReviews/README.md

 - **unixReviewTime**... &nbsp; Unix timestamp of the review
 - **reviewTime**... &nbsp; Raw time of the review

-An example of a single review's data.
+An example of a single review's data....

     {
         "_id" : ObjectId("5813fe29668cc684c99e695a"),